dongqianwei/regexp/README.md

 regexp
 ======

-# a simple regexp engine(NFA and DFA)
+# a pure perl simple regexp engine(NFA and DFA)

-currently, it only implements a very limited features.
+currently, it only implements very limited features.

 following features are supported: